liathaf/MyNews/README.md

-# What movie
+# MyNews
-A web application that provides extensive functionality for map navigation, location searches, and route planning.
+A web application that offers in-depth news coverage and advanced content curation.